I hardly slept the night before the party and I was wide awake when the birds started chirping “good morning”.

-But I was all ready and after just a few quick pleasantries with my mother and father, we were out the door.
+But I was all ready when he came and after just a few quick pleasantries with my mom and dad, we were out the door.

 Bobby walked ahead of me to a brand-new blue and white Chevrolet and opened the passenger door for me.

 “Where did you get the car?”
 I asked, getting in.
-I assumed we would be riding there with his parents since Bobby would only be in town for a short time.
+I had assumed we would be riding to his aunt and uncle’s house with his parents.
+I knew he had sold his own car when he had enlisted in the Navy.

-“Rental,” he replied.
-“I thought we should go separately in case we wanted to leave early.
+“It’s a rental,” he replied.
+“I thought we should go separately in case we wanted to leave early.”

-“You know my parents, Sammy, once they get going they can play cards for hours.” he said laughing.
+“You know my parents, Sammy, once they start playing cards, they can go on for hours.” he said laughing.